noaione/yuusha-shoukan-ln/sources/v04/chapter2.md

 After parting ways with Alice at the royal capital, I was on my way back to Lilia-san’s residence with Bell... when I realized.

-Speaking of which, I’m taking Bell home with me.... and Lilia-san’s scary.
+Speaking of which, I’m taking Bell home with me... and Lilia-san’s scary.
 Really damn scary.

 The only way to keep Bell is to tell her that I’m going to take responsibility for her and that I’m going to take care of her with all my heart but...
 Yep.